badsyntax/github-action-aws-static-stack/README.md

 ### Step 1: Define your Stack

-Use the [provided stack](https://github.com/badsyntax/github-action-aws-static-stack/blob/master/cloudformation/cloudformation-s3bucket-stack.yml) and place it somewhere in your repo, for example in location `./cloudformation/cloudformation-s3bucket-stack.yml`
+Use the [provided CloudFormation stack](https://github.com/badsyntax/github-action-aws-static-stack/blob/master/cloudformation/cloudformation-s3bucket-stack.yml) and place it somewhere in your repo, for example in location `./cloudformation/cloudformation-s3bucket-stack.yml`

 You are welcome to change the stack as long as you don't change the following outputs: